Local-first browser tools

 Proof when workflows need accountability.

 The main project is local-first tooling.
-For automated or compliance-sensitive contexts, runlocal.tools can also explore optional execution receipts: small metadata records that reference the tool, version, and hashes without exposing private files.
+For automated or compliance-sensitive contexts, runlocal.tools also has optional execution receipts: small metadata records that reference the tool, version, and hashes without exposing private files.

 Example receipt metadata